-Decision making responsibilities for the Office lie with the Executive Management Group, comprising the Ombudsman, Deputy Ombudsman, the Principal Assistant Ombudsman Strategic Services and the Principal Assistant Ombudsman Investigations and Inspections.
-The Office's Corporate Management Group also includes the leaders of the Complaint Resolution, Administrative Improvement and Review teams.
+Decision making responsibilities for the Office lie with the Executive Management Group, comprising the Ombudsman, Deputy Ombudsman and the Principal Assistant Ombudsman Investigations and Legal Services.
+The Office's Corporate Executive also includes the leaders of the Complaint Resolution, Administrative Improvement and Review teams.